skoodath/coding_challenges/arrayduplicate.md

 ### Solution

-Create a new set from the array which removes duplicates.
-Compare the length of the array to the size of the set.
+1. Create a new set from the array which removes duplicates.
+2. Compare the length of the array to the size of the set.
+   - If the comparison returns true, it means there were no duplicates since the nothing was removed from the array while creating the set.
+   - If it returns false, it means, there were duplicate values which were removed while creating the set.

 ```JavaScript
 const arrayDuplicate = (arr) => {